jwilferd10/Adventure-Alchemist/README.md

 ## :minidisc: Usage:
 To use Adventure Alchemist:

+1. Select your preferenced content to generate
-Select your party level, dungeon size, and theme preferences Click the "Generate" button
+2. Click the 'Generate' button
-Review the generated scenario details
+3. Review the generated scenario details
-Optionally, click the "generate" button again to generate a new scenario with the same preferences Repeat steps 1-4 as desired
+4. Optionally, click the 'generate' button again to generate a new scenario with the same preferences

+Repeat steps 1-4 as desired

 ## :e-mail: Contact Information: